-With my long overdue return to Bali in April (now updated) I have been flicking through old photos from my last visit back in April 2006.
+With my long-overdue return to Bali in April (update, now we’ve been a load of times) I have been flicking through old photos from my last visit back in April 2006.
 I know Bali has its critics but fortunately my visit avoided the ugly tourism of Kuta and the island’s other notorious tourist spots.
-I fell in love with rural Ubud and the lesser known beaches of the island.
+I fell in love with rural Ubud and the lesser-known beaches of the island.
 Local cultures seduced me.
 I was enchanted by religion, mythology, colours and gamelan.
 Just one experience during my 2006 visit was Odalan at Batur Temple (Pura Ulun Danu Batur).
 I am now apprehensive on my return to Bali doubting the same magic as before.
 Like an adult’s return to Disneyland.
-In 2006 I was barely on the bottom rungs of my travel career.
+In 2006 I was barely on the bottom rung of my travel career.

 Odalan at Batur Temple (Pura Ulun Danu Batur)

-Easily one of my most inspirational travel experiences.
-The ceremony happened on the 12th April 2006, the day of the Batur Temple’s anniversary (Odalan) or as I was told at the time the Temple’s Birthday.
+Easily one of my most inspiring travel experiences.
+The ceremony happened on the 12th of April 2006, the day of the Batur Temple’s anniversary (Odalan) or as I was told at the time the Temple’s Birthday.
 This visit was unplanned only added to our itinerary by our driver.
 At the time we were at a nearby viewpoint for Mount Batur.
-After a 15 minute drive we arrive to awe-inspiring scenes.
+After a 15-minute drive, we arrive to simply awe-inspiring scenes.

 Procession at Ulun Danu Batur Temple